jundalisay/spblist/content/en/research/mohammad/quran/sura-038a.md

 64. This is certainly true—the feuding of the people of the Fire.
-65. Say, “I am only a warner, and there is no god except Allah—the One, the Conqueror.
+65. Say, “I am only a warner, and there is no god except Enki—the One, the Conqueror.
 66. The Lord of the heavens and the earth, and everything between them; the Mighty, the
 Forgiver.”